 - are a veterinary health care worker, dog groomer, humane society staff member, dog handler, dog trainer or a dog show judge who was performing those duties at the time of the incident.

 An attorney can help you definitively determine whether you have a case and advise you on how best to proceed.
-Contact us at (303) 688-0944 to get started with a consultation with a personal injury attorney.
+Contact us at (303) 688-0944 to get started with an assessment with a personal injury attorney.